EHollingerFllStk/myPortfolio/README.md

 # myPortfolio #
 Hello World!
 This is my portfolio designed with solid foundational skills in HTML, CSS and JavaScript with particular attention to accessibility.
-Here I used my newly learned skills as a developer to ensure this portfolio is fully accessible complete with drop-down menus that can be tabbed through and aria-labels on HTML elements for screen readers.
+Here I used my newly learned skills as a developer to ensure this portfolio is fully accessible, complete with drop-down menus and aria-labels on HTML elements for screen readers.
 Please be sure to visit my projects to see how I learn and grow as a developer.
-Stop back for updates and additional links to new projects, or even an updated Portfolio with a new technology!
+Stop back for updates and additional links to new projects, or even to an updated Portfolio with a new technology!
 Visit the About page to learn more about me.
 Be sure to check out my Github as I am always working on something.
 After you have viewed my portfolio, please contact me regarding your thoughts, feedback, or any other questions you have.
 Also, be sure to connect on LinkedIn!

 ### Technologies Used in this Portfolio ###
 * HTML